88lex/sasync/README.md

 Ref: https://github.com/88lex/sa-guide For more info

 ###  Changelog V3.5
+- [NEW] Added -f flag to run sync/copy with mawaya's fclone.
+- [NEW] Added -l flag to run sync/copy with l3uddz's lclone.
-- [NEW] Added -g flag to run sync/copy with gclone.
+- [NEW] Added -g flag to run sync/copy with donwa's gclone.
 - [NEW] Added sizeup to push folder size and file count to gsheet (not yet documented)